 He needed to know in order to help her.
 She had to tell him to convince him to stay.
 She needed to take a leap of faith or leave, and leaving, giving up, wasn’t something she was willing to do.

 “Once they did.”
-Buffy could remember those times, when a child with the strength of a monster couldn’t withstand the urge to fight.
-The horror of the tribes when someone so young walked steadily into the night only to come back covered in blood with primal joy burning in her eyes.
+Buffy tried not to remember those times, when a child with the strength of a monster couldn’t withstand the urge to fight.
+The horror of the tribe when someone so young walked steadily into the night only to come back covered in blood with primal joy burning in her eyes.
+The way those who should have nurtured her flinched away.

 “Long ago when the line was created, all slayers eventually went crazy, consumed by the force which gave them strength, by what it did to them when it took over at night.”